 Rich Plugins Data Structures

-This page describes the data structures used by Tyk rich plugins, and is used in the following plugin drivers:
+This page describes the data structures used by Tyk rich plugins, for the following plugin drivers:

 • Python (built-in)